openaps/AndroidAPSdocs/docs/EN/Configuration/Config-Builder.md

 ## General
 ### Overview
 Display the current state of your loop and buttons for most common actions (see [section The Homescreen](../Getting-Started/Screenshots.md) for details).
+Settings can be accessed by clicking the cog graphic.

+#### Keep screen on
-Note: Option 'Keep screen on' will force Android to keep the screen on at all times.
+Option 'Keep screen on' will force Android to keep the screen on at all times.
 This is useful for presentations etc. But it consumes a lot of battery power.
 Therefore it is recommended to connect the smartphone to a charger cable.

+#### Buttons
+Define which Buttons are shown on the home screen.
+* Treatments
+* Calculator
+* Insulin
+* Carbs
+* CGM (opens xDrip+)
+* Calibration

+Furthermore you can set shortcuts for insulin and carb increments and decide wether the notes field should be shown in treatment dialogues.

+#### QuickWizard settings
+Create a button for a certain standard meal (carbs and calculation method for the bolus) which will be displayed on the home screen.
+Use for standard meals frequently eaten.
+If different times are specified for the different meals you will always have the appropriate standard meal button on the home screen, depending on the time of day.

+#### Advanced settings
+Enable super bolus functionality in wizard.
+Use with caution and do not enable until you learn what it really does.
+Basically the basal for the next two hours is added to the bolus and a two hour zero-temp activated.
+Details on super bolus can be found [here](https://www.diabetesnet.com/diabetes-technology/blue-skying/super-bolus).

 ### Actions
 allows you to make Profiles Switches (see [Profiles page](../Usage/Profiles.md) for more setup information), Temporary Targets, and for those using DanaR/RS or Combo pump to set a manual TBR or prime the canula.